-Judge Dismisses Ashley Judd's Sexual Harassment Suit Against Weinstein
+Judge Dismisses Ashley Judd's Sexual Harassment Claim Against Weinstein

 A federal judge has dismissed Ashley Judd's sexual harassment case against disgraced producer Harvey Weinstein.
 But the judge also said Judd can pursue her accusation that Weinstein tried to ruin her career after she rejected his advances.

-The development comes as Weinstein faces a trial in New York later this year over five counts of rape and sexual assault.
+The development comes as Weinstein faces charges of five counts of rape and sexual assault at a trial in New York later this year.
 Dozens of women have accused Weinstein of rape and sexual misconduct that allegedly took place over decades.

 In California's Central District, Judge Philip S. Gutierrez granted a motion from Weinstein's defense team to dismiss the harassment portion of Judd's lawsuit, agreeing that at the time of the alleged offense, the law cited in Judd's suit did not cover producers such as Weinstein.